This post covers a litigation hold letter.

-The Federal Rules of Civil Procedure, apply to all actions filed in United States federal courts, including the one in the filled by our client.
+The Federal Rules of Civil Procedure, apply to all actions filed in United States federal courts, including the one filed by our client.

 Understand that according to the Federal Rules of Civil Procedure every party to a lawsuit has a legal obligation to preserve all evidence that may be relevant to the case, This includes the obligation to preserve all electronic evidence, such as emails, voice mails, texts, images that are connected to the incident.

 This responsibility to preserve evidence is broad and applies to all types of materials, regardless of whether they are maintained electronically (through email) or in hard copy including reports, spreadsheets, pictures, and videotapes are all considered records that must be kept.